 “Maybe he’s got rabies, ” I thought.

-I mumbled a choked-up prayer, grabbed my broom, ever so gently swept him into my dust pan and laid him by the bushes outside our front door.
-I could hear thunder in the distance and the sky was turning black, so I placed a partially cut up Amazon box over him for protection, not just from the approaching rain but from birds of prey who would surely tear him to pieces if they saw him.
+I mumbled a choked-up prayer, grabbed my broom, ever so gently swept the little bunny into my dust pan and laid him by the bushes outside our front door.
+I could hear thunder in the distance and the sky was turning black, so I covered him with a partially cut up Amazon box for protection, not just from the approaching storm but from birds of prey who would surely tear him to pieces.
 I wet some spinach leaves and tucked them near his sweet head.

-Did I think I’d come out a few hours later and find that he’d had a Popeye-style miracle recovery?
+Did I think I’d come out a few hours later and find that he’d had a spinach induced, Popeye-style, miracle recovery?
 No, not really.
 I knew in my heart that he was going to die.
 It may sound weird, but at that point I just wanted this tiny, helpless being to feel calm and safe and yes, maybe even loved.

 Can baby bunnies feel pain or fear or anything really?
-Who knows, it’s not like they can tell us.. but there has always been a strong, inner core of my soul that wants to protect the most innocent and completely vulnerable of God’s creations.
+Who knows, it’s not like they can tell us.. but there has always been a strong, inner core of my soul that feels compelled to protect the most innocent and completely vulnerable of God’s creations.

 It’s simply who I am…maybe you’re that way too.

 I know there are people, like Brian Sims, who will never understand this part of me and that’s OK.
 I just don’t believe it’s alright to bully and mock those who value life differently.. (as Mr. Sims proudly filmed himself doing below.)